SepticElectronics/High-Speed-Timer/README.md

 A simple digital timer based on the TDC7200 for high-precision, short burst time measurement with a resolution of up to 55 ps.
-Long interval, low precision time measurement is done using a 125 MHz oscillator and a DDR-type clocked synchronous counter, realized in a MachXO2 FPGA with a theoretical resolution of 4 ns.
+Long interval, low precision time measurement is done using a 125 MHz oscillator and a DDR-type clocked synchronous counter, implemented in a MachXO2 FPGA with a theoretical resolution of 4 ns.
 The data collection and interfacing is handled by an ATSAM4S Microcontroller.
 Two USB 2.0 and a MicroSD Interface are available for data collection.